-The new Tax-Free Childcare scheme, introduced last year, has had some teething problems and led to some frustration and confusion for parents.
+The Tax-Free Childcare scheme, introduced in 2017, had some teething problems and led to some frustration and confusion for parents.

 We’ve brought our expert financial team on board to help explain the new tax credits in childcare and provide some useful insights into how it works and what it will mean for you.

 What is tax free childcare?

 Tax-Free Childcare is a government-backed scheme which offers eligible families up to £2,000 per child (£500 every 3 months) free to put towards childcare costs.
 The scheme was launched in April 2017 for the youngest children and will roll out to all ages by March 2018.

 Tax-Free Childcare vs Childcare Vouchers

 All working parents can apply (employed and self-employed)

 Only available if employers offer the scheme

 If a couple, both have to be working and earning at least the min wage for 16 hrs a week